BECM-VIB/SerialEM_scripts/README.md

 **Parameters.txt**
 This file contains all variable parameters that you might want to change depending on your data collection.
+v.
+Jul 2020 allows also multi-hole recoding.
+Choose option 0 and obtain the jole pattern from the separate script.
+IS and Astigmatism matrices neeed to be obtained from the IS-vs-Coma calibration in SerialEM.

 **Functions.txt**
 This file contains functions that can be (are) called from other scripts in this repository.